harslash/EthicAI/README.md

 npm install
 ```

-To run the project locally, run the following command in the terminal:
+To run the project locally, run the following command in the terminal (in the `project/ethicai-spa` directory):

 ```bash
 npm run serve
 ```

-To build the project, run the following command in the terminal:
+To build the project, run the following command in the terminal (in the `project/ethicai-spa` directory):

 ```bash
 npm run build